prestoine/nvim/README.md

 ```
 :PackerSync
 ```
+***

 ##### Close Neovim and reopen it, use the keyboard shortcuts below, troubleshoot with GPT good luck!
+***

-### Keyboard shortcuts below.
+# Keyboard shortcuts below.

-#### If a couple of them don't make sense, ask chatgpt to walk you through a step-by-step tutorial, they're all important.
+#### Instructions: Copy and paste the keyboard shortcuts into chat.openai.com and ask "Please give me a step by step tutorial when using neovim with custom keyboard shortcuts.
+I am new to neovim and need to make sure I've gotten the hang of one shortcut section until moving onto the next.
+If I encounter errors please help me troubleshoot them and then continue on learning the full keyboard mappings below: "

 ### Nvim Keybindings Cheat Sheet